 It also happens to address yet another way to guard against the brain-unfriendly processes of inflammation.

-INSIGHT #3: LOW PHYSICAL FITNESS PROMOTES CHRONIC BRAIN INFLAMMATION AND DEMENTIA
+INSIGHT #3: LOW PHYSICAL FITNESS PROMOTES CHRONIC BRAIN INFLAMMATION AND COGNITIVE DECLINE

 Before I tell you about one of the most promising developments in the science of lasting brain health I want to ease your mind.

-If, as I have been telling you, there really is no hope for any drug, surgery, or other “technical fix” to restore cognitive function lost to neurodegeneration, you may have begun to worry that the fate of your brain, of your mind no less, is beyond your control.
-You may be concerned that what is lost to disease can never be returned to you.
+If, as I have been telling you, there really is no hope for any drug, surgery, or other “technical fix” to restore cognitive function lost to neuronal damage, you may have begun to worry that the fate of your brain, of your mind no less, is beyond your control.
+You may be concerned that what is lost over time can never be returned to you.

-But as you’ll see, that’s not the case.
+But as you’ll see, that’s not entirely the case.

 Science is revealing that to some extent you CAN reclaim lost memory capacity.
-Moreover, you can get back lost reasoning ability, emotional stability, and a host of other neurological functions which, left unchecked, disease could take away from you forever.
+Moreover, you can get back lost reasoning ability, emotional stability, and a host of other neurological functions which, left unchecked, poor neuronal health could cause to disappear forever.
 In a moment I’ll explain how this is possible, what its connection is with physical fitness, and what it all means for you.